healygi/shop/README.md

 - 404 page

  - I implemented a 404 page with an appropriate redirect back to the product shop page in case the user attempted to access non-existent content.
+ - To see this page please use this url - https://gymgeeks.herokuapp.com/test

  ![404](/media/404.jpg)